Tuesday, 22 March 2016

 A stand out interview for audience research would be with an 18 year old university student, after being asked if he recognised any of the tracks we played including Joy Division's 'Love will tear us apart', Arctic Monkey's 'Do I want to know' and The Pixies 'Where is my mind?'.
 He knew almost all the artists and tracks even those from a different generation.
 This showed us that the Indie tracks could be seen as timeless to those who enjoy the genre.
 This means that the indie appeals to a wide variety of ages so we need to make sure out target audience reflects this.
 To further this we included the Sly Antics track 'Intro' even though he couldn't identify the song he did mention that he really enjoyed it and would look further into the band.

-Then we asked a 17 year old male if he enjoyed and regularly listened to songs from the Indie genre and what age range did he think listened to this genre of music.
-We moved on to ask him what he though Sly Anticstarget audience was.
 He said that he didn't really listen to the Indie genre but thought that people from the ages of 16-early 20's would be particularly into the genre.
 He also stated that he thought Sly Antics would be targeting university students so people from the ages of 18-24.

 Next we asked a 38 year old male the same questions.
 He said he that the Indie genre isn't the genre that he predominately listens to however there are a select few bands that he really likes for example Blurr and The black keys.
-He stated that he thinks that the age ranges that would be fans of the genre would beteen to young adult, but as the genre originated in the 90's people around the ages of 40 would also be fans.
+He stated that he thinks that the age ranges that would be fans of the genre would be teen to young adult, but as the genre originated in the 90's people around the ages of 40 would also be fans.
 Finally he stated that he believes Sly Antics are targeting an audience ranging from 18-35.

 However, after asking Sly Antics first hand what their target audience actually is we now know that their primary audience is around 18-27 and secondary audience are "old rockers" more around the 35 plus mark.